- Part of:

 Scotland will lead the way in inclusive education.

-Scotland will become the first country in the world to have LGBTI inclusive education embedded in the curriculum, Deputy First Minister John Swinney has told parliament.
+Scotland will become the first country in the world to have lesbian, gay, bisexual, transgender and intersex (LGBTI) inclusive education embedded in the curriculum, Deputy First Minister John Swinney has told parliament.

 All state schools will be supported to teach LGBTI equality and inclusion across different age groups and subjects, grouped under various themes.